Piano Quintet in F minor, Op. 34

 About the Work

 By February 1863, the String Quintet had been recast as a Sonata for Two Pianos, which Brahms performed with Karl Tausig at a concert in Vienna on April 17, 1864.
 The premiere met with little favor.
-Clara continued to be delighted with the work's musical substance, but thought that “it cannot be called a Sonata.
+Clara continued to be delighted with the work's musical substance, but thought that "it cannot be called a Sonata.
 The first time I tried the work I had the feeling that it was an arrangement....
-Please, remodel it once more!”
-One final time, during the summer of 1864, Brahms revised the score, this time as a Quintet for Piano, Two Violins, Viola and Cello, an ensemble suggested to him by the conductor Hermann Levi.
-“The Quintet is beautiful beyond words,” Levi wrote.
-“You have turned a monotonous work for two pianos into a thing of great beauty, a masterpiece of chamber music.”
+Please, remodel it once more!"
+One final time, during the summer of 1864, Brahms revised the score, this time as the Quintet for Piano, Two Violins, Viola and Cello, an ensemble suggested to him by the conductor Hermann Levi.
+"The Quintet is beautiful beyond words," Levi wrote.
+"You have turned a monotonous work for two pianos into a thing of great beauty, a masterpiece of chamber music."

-The Quintet's opening movement, tempestuous and tragic in mood, is in a tightly packed sonata form.
+The opening movement, tempestuous and tragic in mood, is in a tightly packed sonata form.
 The dramatic main theme is stated immediately in unison by violin, cello and piano, and then repeated with greater force by the entire ensemble.
 The complementary theme, given above an insistently repeated triplet figuration, is more subdued and lyrical in nature than the previous melody.
 The closing theme achieves a brighter tonality to offer a brief respite from the movement's pervasive strong emotions.
 The development section treats the main and second themes, and ushers in the recapitulation on a great wave of sound.

 The Scherzo is one of Brahms' most electrifying essays.
 The Scherzo proper contains three motivic elements: a rising theme of vague rhythmic identity; a snapping motive in strict, dotted rhythm; and a march-like strain in full chordal harmony.
 These three components are juxtaposed throughout the movement, with the dotted-rhythm theme being given special prominence, including a vigorous fugal working-out.
-The central Trio grows from a theme that is a lyrical transformation of the Scherzo's chordal march strain.
+The central trio grows from a theme that is a lyrical transformation of the Scherzo's chordal march strain.

 The Finale opens with a pensive slow introduction fueled by deeply felt chromatic harmonies, exactly the sort of passage that caused Arnold Schoenberg to label Brahms a "modernist."
 The body of the movement, in fast tempo, is a hybrid of rondo and sonata forms.
 Despite the buoyant, Gypsy flavor of the movement's thematic material, the tragic tenor of this great Quintet is maintained until its closing page.